Josenavacar/NightOfTheNerdsEscapeRoom-UnityProject/README.md

 # Night of the Nerds Escape Room

 This project is a game for Night of the Nerds.
+It is a digital escape room including multiple puzzles that will teach you about hacking and cyber crime.
+It includes 4-player multiplayer, different classes, a character that guides you, and is planned to have a test at the end to see what you learned.

 ## Project status

-The project is currently being actively worked on.
+The project is currently actively being worked on.
-The project is in a playable state, however there are still some bugs.
+The project is in a playable state, but does not 100% reflect the final release.
+Things are subject to change.

 ## Roadmap